esitarz/docs-1/content/platform-guides/basic-api-features/extended-properties.md

 ```

 ## Modifying XP

 Now let's say Jane Smith receives a promotion.
-To update her job title we can
+To update her job title: we can
 use `PATCH` to modify the relevant data.
 Instead of sending the entire user
 object, we can send the XP key and the object that we want to update, the
 other XP (gender and age) will persist.